rossbeazley/meowterm/README.md

 ## Description

-MeowTerm is a terminal program designed to make your tech management tasks a simple.
+MeowTerm is a terminal program designed to make your tech management tasks simple.
 With its bash based design and intuitive features, MeowTerm aims to enhance your command-line experience while keeping things fun.

 ## Features